openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

   using these settings.

 * Deprecate and remove (cms,lms)/envs/devstack.py.
-This is a BREAKING CHANGE to third-party development tools (like Tutor and 2U's devstack), as they will now either need to maintain local copies of these modules, or "rebase" themselves onto (lms,cms)/envs/dev.py.
+This is a BREAKING CHANGE to downstream development tools (like Tutor and 2U's devstack), as they will now either need to maintain local copies of these modules, or "rebase" themselves onto (lms,cms)/envs/dev.py.

 * Propose and, if accepted, implement an update to OEP-45 (Configuring and Operating Open edX). `Progress on this update is tracked here`_.
-As mentioned in the Decision section, based on learning from previous steps and discussion in `"Should we continue to support YAML settings?" <https://github.com/openedx/open-edx-proposals/issues/684>`_ this update will either:
+As mentioned in the Decision section, based on (a) what we learn from previous steps and (b) discussion in `"Should we continue to support YAML settings?" <https://github.com/openedx/open-edx-proposals/issues/684>`_ this update will either:

   1. Revoke the OEP-45 sections regarding YAML.
 Deprecate and remove